-The process of preparing financial statements in conformity with accounting principles generally accepted in the United States of America requires the use of estimates and assumptions regarding certain types of assets, deferred outflows of resources, liabilities, deferred inflows of resources, revenues, and expenses.
-Such estimates primarily relate to unsettled transactions and events as of the date of the financial statements.
-Accordingly, upon settlement, actual results may differ from estimated amounts.
+The process of preparing financial statements in conformity with accounting principles generally accepted in the United States of America requires the use of estimates and assumptions regarding certain amounts and disclosures.
+Accordingly, actual results may differ from estimated amounts.

 Pension Plans